dfsp-spirit/brainload/README_DEVELOPMENT.md

-deactivate                                  # leave current virtual env python -m virtualenv env_for_v2             # create a fresh one source env_for_v2/bin/activate              # activate it pip install --index-url https://test.pypi.org/simple/ brainload     # install it. now try the example client.
+deactivate                                  # leave current virtual env python -m virtualenv env_for_v2             # create a fresh one source env_for_v2/bin/activate              # activate it pip install --index-url https://test.pypi.org/simple/ brainload     # install it.
+#now try the example client.
+deactivate
+rm -rf env_for_v2
 ```

-If it looks good, upload it to the real one:
+If it looked good, upload it to the real one:

 #### PyPI